-For the second year in a row, the PVC held the Project Serve Photo Contest.
-All Project Serve Participants were invited to enter.
+For the third year in a row, the PVC will sponsor the Project Serve Photo Contest.
+All Project Serve Participants are invited to enter.
 The rules are as follows:

 - Composition and Quality: layout, creativity, and overall quality of the shot; and